 • Title insurance policies

-When closing is completely finished, you'll make a payment to the escrow holder.
-As your real estate professional, I'll let you know what is an acceptable way of paying.
+When closing is in it's last step, you'll make a payment to the escrow company.
+As your real estate agent, I'll inform you of the acceptable way of paying.

 The Escrow Holder Will:

-• Meet lender's standards as written in the escrow agreement
+• Comply with the bank's standards as outlined in the escrow agreement

 • Prorate insurance, tax, interest and other payments according to instructions